 This vacuum has virtually no recurring costs.
 If the HEPA filter and pre-motor filters are washed according to the manufacturer specifications, you’ll only need to buy replacements after a couple of years.

 This vacuum has mediocre storage capabilities.
 Unlike the Shark ION F80, it can’t fold to reduce its vertical footprint.
 There’s also no onboard storage rack for the included assortment of specialized cleaning heads.
 Thankfully, a charging dock is included, which can be used to store the battery when the vacuum isn't in use.

 The dirt compartment is decent.
 It’s large enough to not require frequent emptying and has a fill line to indicate max capacity.

-The Shark ION P50’s range is good.
+The Shark ION P50’s range is decent.
 While its hose is quite short, the vacuum itself is cordless, allowing you to go wherever you need for however long the battery lasts.

 The Shark P50 is decently portable.
 It’s a little on the heavy side, but the vacuum’s carrying handle makes it relatively easy to bring up a flight of stairs.

 This vacuum's battery performance is very good.
 It has two power modes.
 ‘ION POWER’ is the default and allows the device to run for just under one hour with the handle attached.
 ‘ION BOOST’, as the name implies, boosts the motor’s output but drains the battery faster.
 Runtime falls to 23 minutes with the vacuum in its ‘ION BOOST’ mode in the carpet-cleaning setting and the wand and main head attached.
 Thankfully, the P50’s single battery features a trio of indicator lights, which gradually dim as the charge level drops and provide plenty of warning for when you’re about to run out of battery.
 The battery itself is removable and charged via the included battery charging cradle.